 In this process AND project oriented class we’ll be constructing a shabby yet sturdy journal using all that paper you’ve been hoarding.
-I’ll show you how I built the kind of travel journals seen HERE, HERE, or HERE.
-Both of those were filled to capacity in 2 weeks and you’ll do the same with yours without ever leaving home!
 In addition to excellent travel journals & memory books, Remains of the Day journals also make excellent mini-scrapbooks, funky day planners, writing journals, collage journals, garden journal, or inspiration books.

 Using simple art supplies like tape, staples, glue sticks, scissors, paper & fabric scraps, and your favorite inky pen we’ll set out on a recycled voyage of discovery.
 ORDINARY life never looked better than seen through the pages of this stitched up journal of scraps.
 Between these pages you’ll be recording the little days that are all too easily forgotten.
 The small activities between the bigger events of your life that get left behind.